codepath/android_guides/Starting-Background-Services.md

 ### JobScheduler

 Writing a job simply requires extending the `JobService` class.
-This class will run on the main thread, so all work needs to be done asynchronously.
+This `onStartJob()` method will run on the main thread, so you can generate Toast messages that will be rendered on the activity.
+Any background work should be performed asynchronously.
+The expected result for this method should be true, especially if the work done has to been completed.

 ```java
 public class MyJobService extends JobService {